Table of Contents

 • 3.
 Virtual Private Network (VPN)

-Turkey is one of the top-ranking countries for internet censorship, particularly social media.
+Turkey is one of the top-ranking countries for internet censorship, particularly on social media.
 In fact, it’s ranked as “Not Free” by Freedom House’s Index.
 The Turkish government regularly blocks popular sites like YouTube, Twitter (X), Facebook (Meta), Wikipedia, and more.
-So a VPN is the key to online freedom.
+Because of this, a VPN is crucial to online freedom.

 Virtual Private Network (VPN)